OpenSight/janus-cloud/README.md

 Janus-cloud
 =============

 Janus-cloud is an JANUS API proxy to construct the Janus WebRTC server cluster, which is based on Python3 so that it can be deployed on any platform.
 A Back-to-Back API proxy would be deployed between the client and the original Janus servers.
 In one hand, the WebRTC client communicates with Janus-cloud proxy through Janus' original  API, just like with the real Janus server.
 In the other hand, Janus-cloud proxy would forwards the requests to the back-end Janus server in the cluster on behave of the client.
-Janus-cloud proxy is only responsible for the API (signalling) processing, while media streams is still left to Janus server to relay, so that the clients would establish the PeerConnctions with the back-end Janus server directly, without Janus-cloud involvement.
+Janus-cloud proxy is only responsible for the API (signalling) processing, while media streams is still left to Janus server to relay, so that the clients would establish the PeerConnections with the back-end Janus server directly, without Janus-cloud involvement.
 In this case, Janus-cloud proxy can be considered as a WebRTC signal server, while the original Janus server would be downgraded to work as a WebRTC media server.

 1 Why Janus-cloud
 -----------------